-- Students may choose not to attend classes or write examinations on holy days of their religion, but they must notify their instructors at least two weeks in advance.
-Instructors will then provide opportunity for students to make up work examinations without penalty.
-A list of religious holidays can be found in the Undergraduate Academic Calendar. - Regulations, Policies, and Academic Integrity - Students are encouraged to familiarize themselves with the Regulations and Policies found in the University Academic Calendar.
-Particular attention should be given to subsections 8 (Student Discipline), 9 (Senate Appeals), and 10 (Grade Appeals). - Please note, in particular, the subsection of Student Discipline pertaining to plagiarism, cheating, and other forms of academic misconduct. - Even "unintentional" plagiarism, as described in the UW Library video tutorial "Avoiding Plagiarism" is a form of academic misconduct. - Similarity, uploading essays and other assignments to essay vendor or trader sites (filesharing sites that are known providers of essays for use by others who submit them to instructors as their own work) is a form of misconduct, as it involves "aiding and abetting" plagiarism. - The policies and procedures are available at the following links: - Academic Misconduct Policy - Academic Misconduct Procedure - Copyright and Intellectual Property - Course materials are the property of the instructor who developed them.
+- Regulations, policies, and academic integrity - Students are encouraged to familiarize themselves with the Regulations and Policies found in the University Academic Calendar.
+Particular attention should be given to subsections 8 (Student Discipline), 9 (Senate Appeals), and 10 (Grade Appeals). - Please note, in particular, the subsection of Student Discipline pertaining to plagiarism, cheating, and other forms of academic misconduct. - Even "unintentional" plagiarism, as described in the UW Library video tutorial "Avoiding Plagiarism" is a form of academic misconduct. - Similarity, uploading essays and other assignments to essay vendor or trader sites (filesharing sites that are known providers of essays for use by others who submit them to instructors as their own work) is a form of misconduct, as it involves "aiding and abetting" plagiarism. - The policies and procedures are available at the following links: - \ Academic Misconduct Policy - \ Academic Misconduct Procedure - Respectful learning environment - Students are expected to conduct themselves in a respectful manner on campus and in the learning environment irrespective of platform being used.
+Behaviour, communications, or acts that are inconsistent with a number of UW policies such as: - \ Respectful Working and Learning Environment Policy - \ Acceptable Use of Information Technology Policy could be considered "non-academic" misconduct.

+- More detailed information can be found here: - \ Non-Academic Misconduct Policy - \ Non-Academic Misconduct Procedures - Copyright and intellectual property - Course materials are the property of the instructor who developed them.
 Examples of such materials are course outlines, assignment descriptions, lecture notes, test questions, and presentation slides-irrespective of format.
 Students who upload these materials to filesharing sites, or in any other way share these materials with others outside the class without prior permission of the instructor/presenter, are in violation of copyright law and University policy. - Students must also seek prior permission of the instructor/presenter before, for example, photographing, recording, or taking screenshots of slides, presentations, lectures, and notes on the board (or computer).
 Students found to be in violation of an instructor's intellectual property rights could face serious consequences pursuant to the Academic Misconduct or Non-Academic Misconduct Policy.